-4. When Our 5 Senses Suffer
+4. When our 5 senses suffer.

 Some of us lose access to enjoying the sights, sounds and smells of life.

 A partner who hasn’t showered smells sexy when you’re balanced, but offensive when you’re stressed.
 A restaurant can’t be enjoyed because food just ends hunger, it doesn’t awaken the taste buds.
-Our vision and hearing narrows and we can only focus on solving the immediate problem ahead.
+Our vision and hearing narrow and we can only focus on solving the immediate problem ahead.
 We can’t listen to stories or details or day’s events, nor see beyond what’s stressing us out.